monsterkodi/kslash/README.md

 Returns content of p as an utf8 string.
 Returns an empty string, if p doesn't exist or isn't readable.

+## unused(p, cb)

+Returns p if p doesn't exist.
+Otherwise, returns a path with a number attached such that the path doesn't exist.

 ## sanitize(p)

 Removes leading and trailing newlines from path p.